forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

 * If the relative humidity is above 100% the water condensates and near instant a relative humidity of 100% is reached.

-### Efflorescence
+### Efflorescence and Deliquescence

-> ##### Efflorescence Process
+> ##### Efflorescence
-> Efflorescence is the process when dissolved matter crystallizes.
+> Efflorescence is the process dissolved matter falls out and crystallizes.

-Usually efflorescence happens because of evaporation of water out of a solution.
-E.g. when enough water evaporates from a sodium chloride (common salt) solution, the sodium chloride crystallizes into many tiny crystals which all reflect light (white color).
+Usually efflorescence happens because of evaporation of water out of a solution but other mechanism to remove water are possible to such as other substances which absorb water.

+Example: When enough water evaporates from a sodium chloride (common salt) solution, the sodium chloride crystallizes into many tiny crystals which all reflect light (white color).

 > ##### Efflorescent Humidity
-> The efflorescent humidity-point for a homogenous solution is the humidity at which the solute crystallizes.
+> The efflorescent humidity-point for a homogenous solution is the humidity at which the solute crystallizes due to evaporation of water.

 Notes:
 * The efflorescent humidity depends on the solution e.g. proteins, salts and fatty acids in a solution are determinants of its efflorescent humidity.
 * For a solution containing different solutes not all solutes may crystallize at the same humidity.
-Thus the efflorescent point is cannot be precisely given for the entire solution.
+Thus the efflorescent point is cannot be given as a single humidity value for the entire solution.
 * For respiratory tract fluids it is about 30 to 40%.
-    > // The efflorescent humidity is likely lower for upper respiratory tract fluids and higher for LRT fluids [to confirm and cite]. // Guess: about 40% for LRT fluids and about 30% for URT fluids.
+    > // The efflorescent humidity is likely lower for upper respiratory tract fluids than for LRT fluids since URT fluids are more hydrophilic [to confirm and cite]. // Guess: about 40% for LRT fluids and about 30% for URT fluids.

+> ##### Deliquescence
+> *Deliquescence* is the process when solid matter goes into solution.

+1. Deliquescence is opposite to efflorescence.
+2. Deliquescence is for salts is usually due to absorption of water.
+3. For organic substance deliquescence is can be due to decay.
+4. Ice-blocks in the sea become deliquescent upon melting.

+> Note: In chemistry deliquescence usually only is used for 2. and not for 3. and 4..

+> ##### Deliquescence Humidity
+> The deliquescence humidity is the humidity at which a substance absorbs enough water such that it dissolves in the water.

+The deliquescence humidity is always greater equal than the efflorescence humidity.
+Usually much greater except if there are 'contact crystals'.
+Contact crystals can serve as a starting ground for crystals to build i.e. they seed crystal formation.
+Seeding crystals cause the efflorescence humidity to increase, even close to the deliquescence is possible.
+Typical values are 40% for the efflorescence humidity and 80% for the deliquescence humidity.
+With seeding crystals the efflorescence humidity can increase close to 80%.
+These behavior is shown and described in Fig. 3 in the work of [Davis et al](#summary-davis).

+> ##### Seed Crystal
+> A crystal which acts as nucleolus for crystallization.

+## References
+### References Efflorescence and Deliquescence
+#### Summary Davis
+**Contact efflorescence as a pathway for crystallization of atmospherically relevant particles**
+> in work
 <!--
 ## Biological Topics
 ### Break Points in Life Forms
 Life forms can loose viability either when the molecules themselves or their structure and arrangement are broken.
 -->